Shingles is characterised by a painful skin rash.

 The vaccine is offered routinely to those aged 70 years.
 Opportunistic vaccination is offered to eligible individuals aged 71 to 79 years who have not previously been vaccinated.
 For further information, see chapter 28a of the Green Book.

-Table 1 presents coverage of the shingles vaccine among individuals aged 70 years by NHS Board between September 2019 and March 2020.
+Table 1 presents coverage of the shingles vaccine among individuals aged 70 years by NHS board between September 2019 and June 2020.

 |NHS board||Number of individuals aged 70 years*||Number of individuals vaccinated||Shingles vaccination coverage among individuals aged 70 years|